|More than 1 out of every 5 Americans with HIV may not know they're infected.|

 There are special challenges in diagnosing HIV in infants and youth.

 Because the HIV antibody from HIV-infected mothers passes to their infants, finding the HIV antibody in an infant does not indicate that the infant has become HIV-infected.
 Maternal HIV antibody in an uninfected infant can persist as long as 12 to 18 months before it disappears.
-Therefore, an HIV antibody test cannot be used to diagnose HIV infection in infants under age 18 months.
+Therefore, an HIV antibody test cannot be used to diagnose HIV infection in infants younger than age 18 months.

 The challenge in youth is different: Many young people think they're not at risk for HIV.
 This makes them less likely to seek testing.
-One 1 in 5 of all Americans with HIV don't know they're infected, but almost 3 in 5 HIV-positive youth of ages 13 to 24 don't know their HIV status, according to the Centers for Disease Control and Prevention (CDC).
+One in 5 of all Americans with HIV don't know they're infected, but almost 3 in 5 HIV-positive youth ages 13 to 24 don't know their HIV status, according to the Centers for Disease Control and Prevention (CDC).
 As a result, the CDC recommends routine HIV screening in health care settings starting at age 13.
 The U.S. Preventive Services Task Force recommends routine screening for HIV infection beginning at age 15 years or earlier for adolescents at increased risk.